williamnguyen-activecyber/okta.github.io/_source/quickstart/widget/default-example.md

 1. Add an OpenID Connect Client in Okta
 2. Add Sign-In Widget assets to your project
 3. Implement Okta Sign-In
-4. Handle the Authorization Code Flow
+4. Using the Access Token

 At the end of the Sign-In Widget instructions you can choose your server type to learn more about post-authentication workflows, such as exchanging the `authorization code` for tokens that your server can use to communicate with other servers.